‘The Young And The Restless’ Spoilers: Victoria Learns Devastating Details Of Victor’s Death

 The Young and the Restless spoilers for Wednesday, September 18 brings the news of Victor’s death to more people in Genoa City as Victoria hears about her dad and rushes home to Nikki.
 Plus, Michael finds out, and he instantly suspects foul play on Adam’s part, especially given Adam’s recent declaration of war against the Newmans.

 Michael (Christian LeBlanc) accuses Adam (Mark Grossman), according to SheKnows Soaps.
 Since his return to Genoa City, Adam has blackmailed Michael, and now that he is District Attorney, it seems like Adam is more inclined than ever to make sure Michael stays in his back pocket.
-However, Michael has a few tricks of his own, and perhaps this one will finally stick.
+However, Michael has a few tricks of his own and perhaps this one will finally stick.

 As soon as Michael learns of Victor’s (Eric Braeden) death, he immediately suspects Adam, so Michael goes to question him.
 The new DA warns Adam that if he had anything at all to do with Victor’s demise, he will drag it out of him.
 Instead of straight answers, a drunk Adam gives Michael a cryptic reply, which, of course, causes Michael to think the worst, and Michael is not wrong.
 After all, Adam vowed to destroy the myth of the Newmans, and with Victor’s death, that myth is well and truly gone.
 Of course, that’s only if Victor really died.